-The Social Contract, Crime and Opportunity
+The Social Contract, Crime and Lack of Opportunity

 The basic United States social contract is work hard, obey the law, and you can succeed.
 That the social contract is not fully achieved can be seen in two facts.
 We have a crime rate that is too high and we have too much poverty.